Love Is Real

 When I look back at the long list of my bad relationships, I can see where I went wrong.
 Hind sight is always 20/20.
 But when you’re in those toxic relationships, you’re in a fog and can’t really see a way out or you really don’t want to acknowledge the unhealthy parts of your relationship.
 We tend to make excuses for bad behavior because let’s face it, we all want to be loved, heard and seen.
 It’s human nature to find and need companionship.
 Life and all its beauty is meant to be shared.
 True love actually magnifies the experience of this journey called life.

-Listen love is easy to find but true love takes work to find and once you find it, there is still more work to be done.
+Listen love is easy to find but true love takes work to find and to keep.
 The work that I am talking about is inner work.
 There is a reason why you are attracting all the wrong partners.
 There is a reason why you haven’t found the one.
 I used to say my picker was broken and truly it was.
 It was broken because I needed to learn to love myself first.
 I needed to dig deep and heal old wounds and clear away all the pain from past relationships.
 I needed to be clear in what I truly wanted in my future husband.
 I needed to become the one who I wanted to attract.
 Being fed up with being alone, I decided to do the work.
 I spent a year learning how to love myself first.
 I read books, went to church and really found solace in letting go and forgiving my past.
 During that year, I enjoyed being alone.
 I would go to the movies alone and would take myself out to dinner.
 I fell in love with me.
 And honestly, for a moment there, I had given up on the idea that I would ever find love.
 I became comfortable with the idea that maybe my lot in life was to be single.

 I decided to be the best single person I could be.
 I would be the best sister, the best auntie, the best friend and the best employee I could be.
 Little did I know when I was being my best, I was also vibrating and shining from within.
 My soul was brighter and what happens when your soul shines bright?
-People notice.

 One Saturday night, as I was Uber driving on the side, I had a female client ask me why I was Uber driving and why I wasn’t out with my boyfriend.
 As a single woman, isn’t that the question we always dread?
 Why are we still single?
 Well, I proceeded to tell her that my lot in life was to be single and that I was perfectly fine being alone.
 She then told me that life was meant to be shared and that I should pick up the book The Secret.
 I chuckled when she told me, because I had read the book 2008 and I felt like it didn’t work for me.
 But after our long chat in the car, I dropped her off and pulled out The Secret audio book I had in my car and popped it in my CD player.
 I listened to it again, this time with new ears and fresh new perspective.
 This time I was open to the idea that love could be possible for me.